blazium-engine/blazium-docs/tutorials/animation/introduction.rst

    Keyframe editor editing a key

 You can also edit the easing value for a keyframe here by clicking and dragging its easing curve.
-This tells Godot how to interpolate the animated property when it reaches this keyframe.
+This tells Blazium how to interpolate the animated property when it reaches this keyframe.

 You can tweak your animations this way until the movement "looks right."